neochiken/neochiken.github.io/Docs/Installation.md

 ![](https://i.imgur.com/3zYQXNz.png)

-If you are getting an error message like the screenshot when launching the game, you have OpenComposite enabled for a non-Oculus headset or you are using VirtualDesktop.
-Disable OpenComposite, enable SteamVR.
+If you are getting an error message like the screenshot when launching the game, you have OpenComposite enabled for a non-Oculus headset or Open Composite is not detecting your headset.

 <br>